wanhj-git/BandQuant/README.md

 - **Important**: Each experiment must have **exactly one** control group
 - The system automatically marks the first sample as the control group
 - You can toggle other samples as the control group via the switch
-- Cannot proceed to the next step if no control group is set or multiple control groups are set
+- Unable to perform subsequent calculations if no control group is set or multiple control groups are set

 ### 3.4 Sample Grouping